-Something the team and I are thoroughly enjoying lately are our regular cinema trips.
-We look forward to watching the previews for new releases with our popcorn in our laps; ready for 90 minutes of ‘zoning out’ to a fantastic film.
+The team and I are thoroughly enjoying our regular cinema trips.
+We look forward to watching the previews for new releases with our popcorn in our laps, ready for 90 minutes of ‘zoning out’ to a fantastic film.
 But within my circle of friends, a simple trip to the cinema takes some planning!
-Let me give you a typical example: One of the film franchises I was keen on seeing after reading the books back to back, was the ‘50 Shades’ series (okay, don’t judge me here!).
+Let me give you a typical example: One of the film franchises I was keen on seeing after reading the books back to back was the ‘50 Shades’ series (okay, don’t judge me here!).
 I thoroughly enjoyed them and waited excitedly for the first film to be released.

 It’s the kind of film experience to be shared with your girlfriends, and that’s exactly what I had planned to do.

 Waiting, and waiting…

 However, I waited and waited.
 But what was I waiting for?
 The film had been released…